 - Not enough practice questions: The main reason to not spend too much time on passive review relates to practice questions, which are the secret ticket to bar exam success.
 You only have a finite amount of time to prepare for the bar exam, and you must spend that time wisely in order to pass.
 Practice questions are shown to yield a high return (i.e., added points on the bar exam) on your time investment.
 Make sure that you are aiming for 2,000+ multiple choice questions and upwards of 20-30 essays/practice tests throughout your bar prep.

-- They try to outsmart the exam: You simply can’t outsmart the bar exam.
+- Trying to outsmart the exam: You simply can’t outsmart the bar exam.
 I see many, many students unsuccessfully attempt to pass this test through sheer volume of knowledge.
 At a minimum, you must know a certain amount of law to pass the test; there is no getting around that.
 However, there are other critical skills you need in order to pass, such as the ability to issue spot, implement process of elimination strategies, formulate rule statements, develop analysis, and complete the test under the time constraints.
 If you solely focus on what you know and not how to use that knowledge, you are seriously jeopardizing your ability to pass.

 - Advice and resource overload: Everyone who has ever taken the bar exam has an opinion on how you should prepare.
 Even though those people usually have the best intentions, this can lead to you having an overwhelming amount of options to choose from and information to sort through.
 When deciding whether to take a piece of advice or use a particular resource, you should consider the source of the information and what you know about your own learning style.